PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/Lesson1.md

 > ####What do you think?
 > I imagine some of you were reading along, encountered the table,  glanced it it thinking “yep, a table, artists, people, some ratings” and then continued reading.
 That’s fine.
 I skim things all the time.
 But to get a deep understanding of the task we need to pause and engage our brain.
-That’s a picture of our friend Jake there on the right and we truly want to recommend something to him.
+Suppose we truly want to recommend something to Jake.
 Take another look at that table and see what you would recommend to him.
 It may help to write your answers down on a piece of paper--further engaging your brain.